Securosis/The-CISOs-Guide-to-Cloud-Security/CISO_Cloud.md

 * If you manage a private cloud, ensure you harden the web and API servers, keeping all components up to date and protecting them with the highest levels of web application security.
 This is no different than protecting any other critical web server.
 * Leverage the Identity and Access Management features offered by the management plane.
 Some providers offer very fine-grained controls.
 Most also integrate with your existing IAM using federated identity.
 Give preference to your platform/provider's controls and...
 * Compartmentalize with IAM.
 No administrator should have full rights to all aspects of the cloud.
 Many providers and platforms support granular controls, including roles and groups, which you can leverage to restrict the damage potential of a compromised developer or workstation.
 For example, you can have a separate administrator for assigning IAM rights, only allow administrators to manage certain segments of your cloud, and further restrict them from terminating instances.
 * Add auditing, logging, and alerting where possible.
 This is one of the more difficult problems in cloud security because few cloud providers audit administrator activity -- such as who launched or stopped a server using the API.
-For now you will likely need a third-party tool or to work with particular providers for necessary auditing.
+For now you will likely need a third-party tool or select providers with necessary auditing.
 * Consider using security or cloud management proxies.
 These tools and services proxy the connection between a cloud administrator and the public or private cloud management plane.
 They can apply additional security rules and fill logging and auditing gaps.

 ###Automate Host (Instance) Security